ieeevr/2026/program/posters/index.md

         { "id": "P-319", "title": "When and What to Speak: An Autonomous Embodied Chat Agent in Symmetrical Reality", "authors": "Jiayu Mao: South China Normal University; Zhenliang Zhang: Beijing Institute for General Artificial Intelligence", "abstract": "Most LLM dialog agents respond only when prompted.
 We study an autonomous inserter for multi-party talk that decides whether and when to join.
 Insertion is modeled along three dimensions: speaker persona, scene context, and topic.
 Using a Qwen-7B backbone, we train persona-, scene-, and topic-aware regression heads to predict a continuous willingness score, plus a classifier over three intervention styles.
 Deployed in a Unity multi-party simulation, the agent monitors dialogue and inserts itself accordingly.
 Three-stage evaluations on transcripts, dyadic chats, and group discussions compare model and human insertion judgments.
 This provides an measure of how human-like its timing can be.", "video": "https://youtu.be/KWKsrm3p790" }, { "id": "P-320", "title": "Facilitating Discussions in Immersive Virtual Meetings with Virtual Agents", "authors": "Gun A. Lee: University of South Australia; Bowen Yuan: University of South Australia; Jonathon D Hart: University of South Australia; Theophilus Teo: University of South Australia; Allison Jing: RMIT University; Mark Billinghurst: University of South Australia; Heesook Shin: Electronics and Telecommunications Research Institute; Yongho Lee: Electronics and Telecommunications Research Institute; Youn-Hee Gil: Electronics and Telecommunications Research Institute", "abstract": "This research investigates using virtual agents for facilitating collaboration in immersive virtual meetings.
 We especially focus on how proactive engagement of virtual agents can improve user experience in discussions held in immersive virtual meetings.
 We developed an immersive virtual meeting system with a virtual agent that proactively provides feedback on discussions based on the agenda, meeting time left, and talk time of each participants.
 Findings from a user study comparing passive and proactive virtual agent behaviours suggest proactive behaviours can help facilitating an immersive virtual meeting yet could be distracting, needing further investigation to provide more nuanced and relevant intervention.", "video": "https://youtu.be/iqXHlYf_8VU" }, { "id": "P-321", "title": "ToonifyGB: StyleGAN-based Gaussian Blendshapes for 3D Stylized Head Avatars", "authors": "Rui-Yang Ju: National Taiwan University; Sheng-Yen Huang: National Taiwan University; Yi-Ping Hung: National Taiwan University", "abstract": "Recent advances in 3D Gaussian blendshapes have enabled real-time reconstruction of animatable, photo-realistic head avatars from monocular videos.
 Toonify, a StyleGAN-based method, is widely used for facial image stylization.
 To extend Toonify to the synthesis of diverse stylized 3D head avatars using Gaussian blendshapes, we propose an efficient two-stage framework, ToonifyGB, for applications in VR/AR environments.
 In Stage 1, our method generates stylized videos, and in Stage 2, it synthesizes the corresponding 3D stylized head avatars using Gaussian blendshapes.
 We evaluate ToonifyGB on the INSTA dataset with two representative styles: Arcane and Pixar.
-The implementation code is available at https://ruiyangju.github.io/ToonifyGB.", "video": "https://youtu.be/kfEJydvekiE" }, { "id": "P-322", "title": "Using AI Entities in Extended Reality to Reinvestigate Cold Cases", "authors": "Sivakumar Ponapalam: HTX( Home Team Science & Technology Agency); Xinhui Su: HTX (Home Team Science & Technology Agency)", "abstract": "Cold case investigations face difficulties because original crime scenes and witnesses are no longer accessible.
+The implementation code is available at https://ruiyangju.github.io/ToonifyGB.", "video": "https://youtu.be/kfEJydvekiE" }, { "id": "P-322", "title": "Using AI Entities in Extended Reality to Reinvestigate Cold Cases", "authors": "Sivakumar Ponapalam: HTX( Home Team Science & Technology Agency), Xinhui Su: HTX (Home Team Science & Technology Agency)", "abstract": "Cold case investigations face difficulties because original crime scenes and witnesses are no longer accessible.
 Our early-stage concept explores the feasibility of reconstructing crime scenes in an extended reality environment, alongside AI-driven Non-Player Characters embodying the personas of former investigators and potential perpetrators.
 Our proof-of-concept prototype allows users to revisit crime scenes and speak to relevant parties, enabling them to iteratively refine hypotheses and reasoning strategies.
 We derive preliminary insights into how this system can support the formation of plausible leads and the integration of spatial evidence with narrative reasoning, contributing lessons learned toward future XR–AI investigative tools.", "video": "https://youtu.be/Cvnthh9DeKA" }, { "id": "P-323", "title": "Behavioral Cues for Trust in AI-Driven Virtual Agents", "authors": "Garrett Woodhouse: Utah State University; DongHoon Kim: Utah State University; Taeyeon Kim: University of Calgary; Junyeong Kum: Pusan National University; Dongyun Han: Clemson University; Myungho Lee: Pusan National University; Isaac Cho: Utah State University", "abstract": "Artificial Intelligence (AI) is increasingly integrated into immersive environments, accelerating the use of virtual agents in settings such as Virtual Reality (VR).
 Yet it remains unclear which interaction characteristics shape users’ perceptions of an AI-driven agent’s trustworthiness.
 We conducted a controlled user study with 36 participants to evaluate how different animations and response-time delays influence perceived trust in virtual agents in a VR environment.
 Our results show that both animation and response-time delay significantly affect participants’ trust in AI-driven agents, with attentive animation increasing trust and delayed responses reducing it.", "video": "https://youtu.be/in6a0ogV9ik" }, { "id": "P-324", "title": "Symmetrical Reality-Based Large-Scale Simulation of Embodied Agents for the Evolutionary Virtual World", "authors": "Rongkai Liu: Beijing Institute for General Artificial Intelligence; Huiying Li: Beijing Institute for General Artificial Intelligence; Yue Li: Beijing Institute for General Artificial Intelligence; Zidong Liu: Beijing Institute for General Artificial Intelligence; Zhenliang Zhang: Beijing Institute for General Artificial Intelligence", "abstract": "Autonomous robots face significant challenges in dynamic, unstructured, and socially complex outdoor environments.
 A key limitation is the lack of frameworks for evaluating perception, navigation, and cognition under realistic social dynamics.
 Leveraging the Symmetrical Reality (SR) paradigm, we present a large-scale SR-based simulation framework for embodied intelligence in dynamic social settings.
 It integrates a hierarchical human behavior model that combines Vision-Language Models for high-level decision-making with model-based low-level motion planning, enabling avatars to respond intelligently to robot behaviors.
 The framework further supports VR-enabled human-in-the-loop interaction, allowing users to act as virtual robots or humans", "video": "https://youtu.be/wp2YfXep5pI" }, { "id": "P-325", "title": "User Perspectives on the Role of LLM-based AI Agents in Social VR", "authors": "Alexandra Kitson: University of Victoria; Mirjana Prpa: Northeastern University", "abstract": "As Large Language Model (LLM)-based AI agents emerge in social Virtual Reality (VR), understanding the roles they might play is critical.
 We conducted interviews in VRChat with experienced users and developers (N=6) and, using thematic analysis, identified five primary roles: information sharing, personal companionship, moderation, content generation, and self-development and learning.
 While participants recognized the potential for increased accessibility and support, they expressed concerns regarding over-moderation, the replacement of human creativity, and the psychological impact of AI co-dependency.
 These preliminary findings highlight the need to balance AI utility with the preservation of authentic human connection in social VR.", "video": "https://www.youtube.com/watch?v=0FOLkcbW1T4" },